dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/set-up-databricks-oauth.md

 Current constraints / limitations:
 - Databricks OAuth applications are in public preview
-- The current experience requires the IDE to be restarted every hour (refresh token limited to 1h)
+- The current experience requires the IDE to be restarted every hour (access tokens expire after 1 hour)

 :::